 Obviously, you need to carefully consider the pros and cons of different forms of business organizations and the different ways these organizations can be taxed.
 Seeking professional advice from a CPA or tax attorney is always a wise practice when making choices like this that can affect your business for many years to come.

-But setting up an LLC and then electing treatment as an S corporation may just give you the best of both worlds—the ease of administration of the LLC and the tax planning opportunities of the S corporation.
-Talk to your professional advisor today.
+Setting up an LLC and then electing treatment as an S corporation may just give you the best of both worlds — the ease of administration of the LLC and the tax planning opportunities of the S corporation.